-In the search for inner collisions, all right pairs $(a, a \oplus a')$ with $\hat{a} = 0^c$ of a differential $(a', 0^c)$ with $\hat{a'} = 0^c$ over $\hat{f}$ are useful, and not only the pairs of a single trail.
+In the search for inner collisions, all pairs $(a, a \oplus a')$ with $\hat{a} = 0^c$ in a differential $(a', 0^c)$ with $\hat{a'} = 0^c$ over \hat{f} are useful, and not only the pairs of a single trail.
 So it seems like a good idea to consider differentials instead of trails.
-However, where for a given trail it may be easy to determine the pairs that follow it, this is not true in general for a differential.
-Still, an $\hat{f}$ -differential may give an advantage with respect to a trail if it contains more than a single trail with low weight.
-On the other hand, the conditions to be right pairs of one of a set of trails tend to become more complicated as the number of trails grows.
+However, where for a given trail it may be easy to determine the pairs it contains, this is not true in general for a differential.
+Still, an \hat{f} -differential may give an advantage with respect to a trail if it contains more than a single trail with low weight.
+On the other hand, the conditions to be pairs in a set of trails tend to become more complicated as the number of trails grows.
 This makes algebraic manipulation more and more difficult as the number of trails to consider grows.

-If there are no trails over $\widehat{f}$ with weight below b, the set of right pairs of a differential is expected to be a set that has no simple algebraic characterization and we expect the most efficient way to determine right pairs is to try different outputs of f with the required difference and computing the corresponding inputs.
+If there are no trails over f with weight below b, the set of pairs in a differential is expected to be a set that has no simple algebraic characterization and we expect the most efficient way to determine pairs in a differential is to try different outputs of f with the required difference and computing the corresponding inputs.

-4.3.3 Truncated trails and differentials
+5.3.3 Truncated trails and differentials

 As for ordinary differential trails, the conditions imposed by a truncated trail can be transferred to the input and for finding a collision a CICO problem needs to be solved.
-Here the factor $\mathbf{w}(\mathcal{Y})$ is determined by the weight of the truncated trail.
+Here the factor $w(\mathcal{Y})$ is determined by the weight of the truncated trail.
 Similarly, truncated trails can be combined to truncated differentials and here the same difficulties can be expected as when combining ordinary trails

-4.4 Path to an inner state
+5.4 Path to an inner state

-If $c \ge b/2$ , this is simply a CICO problem with $w(\mathcal{X}) = w(\mathcal{Y}) = c$ and solving it results in a single-block path to an inner state.
-If c < b/2, an e-block path to the inner state can be found by solving a multi-block absorbing CICO problem with $e = \lceil r/c \rceil$ .
+If $c \ge b/2$, this is simply a CICO problem with $w(\mathcal{X}) = w(\mathcal{Y}) = c$ and solving it results in a single-block path to an inner state.
+If c < b/2, an e-block path to the inner state can be found by solving a multi-block absorbing CICO problem with $e = \lceil r/c \rceil$.

-4.5 Detecting a cycle
+5.5 Detecting a cycle